pathdata/LearningCurve/DRL/datasets/readme.md

 ```!pip install keras==2.2.4 ```

-## Instatllation of additional libraries
+## Installation of additional libraries
 OpenCV, scikit-image, scikit-learn.
 Please use the commands, one at a time and seperate them into single lines before using it in the goolge colab.

 ```!pip install opencv-python ```